Your health and safety are our top priority.

 No visitors will be allowed in the hospital except:

-- Critically ill patients: One (1) visitor at a time.
+- End-of-Life Patients: One (1) visitor at a time.
 Other visitors must reamin outside the facility until rotated in

 Facility entrances & open times: